CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/python_script.rst

             data.cell = SimulationCell(pbc = (False, False, False))
         data.cell_[:,:3] = [[10,0,0],[0,10,0],[0,0,10]]

-This function creates and initializes a :py:class:`~ovito.data.SimulationCell` object, and places it into the empty :py:class:`~ovito.data.DataCollection` container provided by the system.
+This example function creates and initializes a :py:class:`~ovito.data.SimulationCell` object, and places it into the empty :py:class:`~ovito.data.DataCollection` container provided by the system.
-The pipeline system of OVITO will execute that Python function whenever needed in order to generate the data objects that flow down the pipeline.
-These data objects will be seen by any subsequent modifiers that you've inserted into the pipeline.
-And eventually the final output will appear in the interactive viewports of OVITO.
+The pipeline system of OVITO will run that Python function whenever needed in order to generate the data objects that flow down the pipeline.
+These data objects will be seen by any subsequent modifiers that you insert into the pipeline.
+And eventually the final pipeline output will appear in the interactive viewports of OVITO.

 Capabilities
 """"""""""""

-The Python-based data source gives you a way to generate ad-hoc content within OVITO, for example a molecular structure constructed by an algorithm you write in Python.
-It frees you from having to prepare these contents outside of OVITO, using for example a simulation code or external model building tool, and then import them into OVITO using the regular file import function.
+The Python data source gives you a way to generate ad-hoc contents within OVITO, for example a molecular structure constructed by an algorithm you write in Python.
+It frees you from having to prepare these contents outside of OVITO, using for example a simulation code or external model building tool, and then importing them into OVITO using the regular file import function (creating a :ref:`file-based data source <scene_objects.file_source>`).

-Within your user-defined ``create()`` function, you have a lot of freedom how you generate a dataset and which kinds of data objects you create.
-You can build a simulation cell, add particles, bonds, global attributes, surface meshes, and any other type of data object OVITO supports.
-Furthermore, you can define function parameters in your ``create()`` function, which will be exposed in the user interface of OVITO.
-You can adjust the values of these parameters and the pipeline system will automatically re-run your function to update the results.
+Within the ``create()`` function you define, you have a lot of freedom how you build a new dataset and which kinds of data objects you create.
+You can add a simulation cell, particles, bonds, global attributes, surface meshes, and any other type of data object OVITO supports.
+Furthermore, you can define function parameters in your ``create()`` function, which will be exposed in the user interface of OVITO (see below).
+You can interactively adjust the values of these parameters and the pipeline system will automatically re-run your function to update the results.

 Further applications